radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/update-environment.md

 ### Begin update

-Update can be initiated either from the "Environments" poage or the "Overview"(under Application Details) page.
+Update can be initiated either from the "Environments" page or the "Overview"(under Application Details) page.

 Clicking on **Update** in environment page, takes you to the ovierview page.

 ### Update version number

-The **Update** dialog box contains a **Version** dropdown field to update the environment version.
-To update your version number, select the correct number from the **Version** drop down menu.
+The *Update* dialog box contains a **Version** drop-down field to update the environment version.
+To update your version number, select the correct number from the **Version** drop-down menu.
 Your currently installed version number is displayed just above the dropdown menu for reference.

 > [!note] Environment versions can only be updated incrementally.
 You must select the version number that immediately succeeds your current environment version.

 ![image description](images/select-version.png)

 Once you have selected the correct version number, select **Update** to go to the confirmation dialog box.
-Click on **Update** to begin updating the environment.
+Click **Update** to begin updating the environment.

 ![image description](images/update.png)